RALPH S. ROBBINS, CFP©

 Unfortunately, there is no asset limit set by law, and the determination of eligibility can be made at the discretion of a VA caseworker.
 An asset limit of $80,000 is often incorrectly quoted as a maximum asset limit. $80,000 is the maximum a VA caseworker can consider as exempt before the case must be referred to a superior but it is by no means applicable to all cases.

 Assets are considered along with life expectancy and care costs in determining asset qualification.
 So, for example, $80,000 in assets may be considered a reasonable asset retention limit for a 70 year old with large medical expenses (though not likely) but a disqualifying level for a 90 year old with smaller expenses.*

 How do you Apply for Veterans Affairs Benefits?

-Applying for the VA Aid & Attendance pension is often complicated and it may take longer than six months to receive an award even with a "clean" application.
+Applying for the VA Improved Pension with Aid & Attendance is often complicated and it may take longer than six months to receive an award even with a "clean" application.
 Benefits, however, are retroactive to the month after the application was filed.

 If you feel that no planning is required with regard to income or assets, you can apply on-line, download forms at the VA website, or you may consider using resources provided at no cost by County Veteran Service Officers.

-Keep in mind, however, that neither the VA nor Veteran Service Officers are required to offer advice with respect to income and assets and it is not infrequent that you will receive misinformation from VA toll free numbers and from many veteran service offices (as has been reported to me over and over again throughout the years).
+Keep in mind, however, that neither the VA nor Veteran Service Officers are required to offer advice with respect to income and assets and it is not infrequent that misinformation is received from VA toll free numbers and from many veteran service offices (as has been reported to me over and over again throughout the years).

 More on assets and eligibility